A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 what's available, that they just couldn't cope.
 And I was expecting

-an equaliser for quite a while because you weren't really getting out, apart from then inexplicably Gavardiol having one cleared off the line himself, because that's what you want your sense about doing in the 90th minute.
+an equaliser for quite a while because he weren't really getting out, apart from then inexplicably Gavardiol having one cleared off the line himself, because that's what you want your sense about doing in the 90th minute.

-See, getting through on goal, because everything's all right the other end, I don't need to be there, it's fine, I'll just get up the pitch.
-So, yeah, and it has been quite consistently bad.
+See, getting through on goal, because everything's all right at the other end, I don't need to be there.
+It's fine, I'll just get up the pitch.

-They just don't look confident.
+It's they just don't look confident.

-Upside is forwards look all right at the moment.
-People other than Haaland are starting to score because prior to the weekend it was Haaland had got 14 and everyone else that had scored had got one.
+People other than Haaland have started to score because prior to the weekend it was Haaland had got fourteen and everyone else that had scored had got one.

+He's a very exciting player.
+Has he got his goal yet?
 I know that was a thing for ages.

-did start really well.
+did start really well i'm

 not playing as well as he had.
 I'm not sure how many opportunities he's had.